1. Home

 Other types of survey

-A HomeBuyers Survey may not be the kind of survey you need to get.
-There are a few different kinds of survey and they all serve different kinds of properties, so you'll have to choose the right survey for your property.
-You wont be able to choose the wrong survey to try and save on price.
+A Homebuyers Survey may not be the kind of survey you need to get.
+There are a few types of survey and they all offer different properties.
+You will have to choose the right survey for your property.
+If you choose the wrong survey to try and save on price, it could result in added costs later if something has been overlooked.

-This is the simplest homebuyer survey and covers the basic condition of the property as well as any potential legal problems and major defects.
-There’s no advice or valuation provided in this survey so it’s only really used for modern homes that are in a good condition.
-It costs around £300-£900.
+This is the simplest homebuyer survey and outlines the basic condition of the property.
+It also covers any potential legal problems and major defects.

-This is the most indepth survey and provides you with a detailed analysis of the property’s issues and condition as well as advice on defects and repairs.
-It's used for older properties that require more detailed attention in the report.
-It costs around £600-£1500.
+This is the most in-depth, full structural survey and provides you with a detailed report of the property’s condition.
+You'll also receive advice on defects and repair work.
+It's used for older properties that require more detailed attention in the report and costs around £600-£1500.

 We have a full guide on Building Surveys which outlines everything that is included.